 Chief Executive Officer, Founder, and Chairman of the Board

 Vlad Shmunis founded RingCentral with the idea of using the power of cloud technologies to reimagine business communications.
 By unifying message, video, phone and contact center on a single platform, RingCentral empowers today’s mobile and distributed workforces to communicate, collaborate, and connect via any mode, any device, and any location.
-Under Shmunis, RingCentral has evolved from a startup company, funded in 2006 with a $12 million series A round led by Sequoia and Khosla Ventures, to a publicly traded NYSE listed company with a market cap of more than $15 billion.
+Under Shmunis, RingCentral has evolved from a startup company, funded in 2006 with a $12 million series A round led by Sequoia and Khosla Ventures, to a publicly traded NYSE listed company with a multi-billion dollar market cap.

 Shmunis has received numerous leadership accolades, including being named as one of the Top 10 CEOs of a large company, a Best CEO for Diversity, and Best CEO for Women in the 2021 Comparably Awards.
 He was also named a Best CEO in the 2020 Comparably Awards.
 Additionally, Shmunis has been named Best CEO in Institutional Investor’s 2021 and 2020 All-America Executive Team.
 He received the 2020 Unified Communications Leader of the Year award from UC Today, the leading publication for unified communications.
 Previously, he was named a finalist for the EY Entrepreneur Of The Year™ Award in the Northern California region in 2014 and 2011.
 Shmunis is also a recipient laureate of Ellis Island Honors Society Award 2021.